 Most of the petroglyphs shown here are located in the Santa Clara River Reserve, administered by the Bureau of Land Management near St. George, Utah.
 The Anasazi Valley Trail (Tempi'po'op) leads to petroglyphs on tops and sides of sandstone boulders.
 Many were made about 1,000 years ago by ancestral Puebloans who were farmers in permanent settlements.
 It must have been an inspiring site for these ancient people because it overlooks the Santa Clara River far below, steadily eroding a route over the millennia, a huge valley of tilted layered rock mesas and drainages, and the Beaver Dam Mountains, snow-covered in winter.

 Since moving to the St. George area, petroglyph-finding missions have yielded not only fascinating ancient rock art, but also countless places to explore and a growing appreciation of southern Utah as one of the most beautiful places on Earth.
-Black, yellow and red rock canyons, plateaus, slick rock, muddy springs, red sand, mesas and mountains await, but I will never have enough time to see it all!

 The Tempi'po'op (means "rock writing" in Southern Paiute language) trail near Ivins, Utah.
 Red Mountain and Snow Canyon State Park in the distance.